Clinical PACFA members can apply to become an approved counsellor with Victims Services in New South Wales.

 Victims Services is a government agency and is part of the NSW Department of Justice.
-Victims Services provide counselling to victims of crime and their families, and friends of missing people.
+Victims Services provide counselling to victims of crime and their families, as well as the family and friends of missing people.

-The Approved Counselling Service supports people who often have complex trauma symptoms.
-This will include counselling services for the National Redress Scheme for survivors of childhood sexual abuse.
-Counselling is provided to victims of crime on a short-term basis of up to 22 hours, with a clear focus on rehabilitation and aims to assist victims recover from the psychological and emotional impacts the crime has had on them.
+The approved counselling service supports people who often have complex trauma symptoms.
+This includes counselling services for the National Redress Scheme for survivors of childhood sexual abuse.
+Counselling is provided to victims of crime on a short-term basis of up to 22 hours, with a clear focus on rehabilitation, and aims to assist victims recover from the psychological and emotional impacts the crime has had on them.

-PACFA Clinical Registrants fall under the eligibility requirements as a discretionary appointment.
+Clinical PACFA members fall under the eligibility requirements as a discretionary appointment.